yumemi-inc/Tart/README.md

 #### coroutineContext [option]

-You can pass any `CoroutieneContext`, but if it is an Android ViewModel, it will be `viewModelScope.coroutineContext`.
+You can pass any `CoroutieneContext`.
+If it is an Android ViewModel, it will be `viewModelScope.coroutineContext`.

 ```kt
 class CounterStore(